Using the CPE Configuration Helper

 Overview of the Helper

-For the IPSec tunnels in a VPN Connect to work, your network engineer must configure your CPE with specific information.
+For the IPSec tunnels in a Site-to-Site VPN to work, your network engineer must configure your CPE with specific information.
 The information comes from different sources.
 Oracle provides some of it in several places within the Oracle Console.
 The Helper collects the necessary information in one place and then organizes it to make CPE configuration easier for the network engineer.
 You can copy or download the resulting content to a file.

 The configuration information that the network engineer needs depends on which vendor makes the CPE.
 To ensure that the Helper can produce vendor-specific content, you specify which vendor makes your CPE.
 See the one-time prerequisite in Using the Helper.